philippwesche/chewlang/README.md

   * When used as a context, *Cleaning up* takes an indented *Replace with* command on the next line:

 * Replace with *string*
+  * *String* begins after the first space following "with", and ends at the end of the line.
+This is currently experimental in that accidental white space at the end of the line will be part of the replacement, and this could in rare cases lead to gremlins that would be hard to debug.
+However, not having to type out quote marks is nice.

 * Drop rows where *fieldname* matches /*expression*/
   * In contrast with Clean, which is applied immediately during data capture, and takes effect on only one field, *Drop rows* is applied just prior to output and drops the entire row across all data fields.
 To those coming from SQL, the statement will look quite familiar.